Get DynamoDB table details

 Use the extension in a journey by calling getDynamoDBTableDetails with the execute command.
 Pass each value to the matching extension input using as inputName.

 Note: Script inputs are passed as text in Virtuoso.
-Because of this, pass the primarykey1 value as a JSON string, for example {"partitionKey":"PrimaryKeyValue","sortKey":"SortKeyValue"}.
+Because of this, pass primarykey1 as a JSON string, for example {"partitionKey":"PrimaryKeyValue","sortKey":"SortKeyValue"}.
+Keep AWS credentials in variables rather than writing them directly in steps.

 execute "getDynamoDBTableDetails" using "us-west-2" as region, "$awsAccessKey" as accessKey, "$awsSecretKey" as secretKey, "TableName" as tablename, '{"partitionKey":"PrimaryKeyValue","sortKey":"SortKeyValue"}' as primarykey1 returning $responseTo fetch an item using only a partition key:

-execute "getDynamoDBTableDetails" using "us-west-2" as region, "$awsAccessKey" as accessKey, "$awsSecretKey" as secretKey, "TableName" as tablename, '{"id":"PrimaryKeyValue"}' as primarykey1 returning $responseYou can also use Virtuoso variables to make the same step reusable across different AWS regions, tables, or primary keys:
+execute "getDynamoDBTableDetails" using "us-west-2" as region, "$awsAccessKey" as accessKey, "$awsSecretKey" as secretKey, "TableName" as tablename, '{"id":"PrimaryKeyValue"}' as primarykey1 returning $responseYou can also use Virtuoso variables to make the same step reusable across different AWS regions, tables, credentials, or primary keys:

 execute "getDynamoDBTableDetails" using "$region" as region, "$accessKey" as accessKey, "$secretKey" as secretKey, "$tableName" as tablename, "$primaryKey" as primarykey1 returning $responseExample setup using variables before calling the extension: